 Morpheus: What is real?
 How do you define real?
 If you're talking about what you can feel, what you can smell, what you can taste and see, then real is simply electrical signals interpreted by your brain.
 You've been living in a dream world, Neo.

-Coming up, more on adinkras — and on using mathematics to distill truth like poetry does.
-Also, what James Gates' life in science has taught him about how fallibility makes us more complete, and play makes us more knowledgeable.
+Coming up, what James Gates' life in science has taught him about how fallibility makes us more complete, and play makes us more knowledgeable.
 I'm Krista Tippett.
 This program comes to you from APM, American Public Media.

 Ms. Tippett: I'm Krista Tippett, and this is On Being.
-Today: "Uncovering the Codes for Reality."
 My guest is the physicist S. James Gates, a leading thinker in the world of string theory and something called supersymmetry.
 This is a way of reimagining the way the universe works to reconcile the competing theories that now hold sway.
 He's done some groundbreaking thinking recently, proposing that the mathematical equations that have worked so well for physics up to now may not capture the codes that may underlie the whole of reality.